 The museum was founded through a testamentary disposition made by spouses Alfred and Hélène Jacobsson on the 18th of February 1925.
-At this time the house located on Hämeenkatu was donated to the Åbo Akademi University Endowment.
+At this time the house located on Hämeenkatu was donated to the Åbo Akademi University Foundation.
 The will stated that the donators’ home in the two-floor stone building was to be maintained unchanged as a museum called “Ett hem” (“A home” in English).
 The home was transformed into a museum when Mrs Hélène Jacobsson passed away in 1928 and consul Jacobsson in 1931.
 The museum was opened to the public on the 29th of May 1932 and continued to operate in the same building until the Winter War broke out in 1939.
 Parts of the collection were stored in the Historical Museum of Turku and in the Turku Art Museum, pieces of art and furniture were placed in the premises of Åbo Akademi University.
 However, most of the movables were stored.
 The original stone building was demolished in 1955.

 The home on Hämeenkatu